They say you lose three things when you leave the military: Ego, Tribe, and Purpose.

 Purpose - you gave it all for something greater than yourself, what's next?

-These three factors play a large role in mental health issues within our community.
+These three factors play a large role in mental health issues within our community, among others, especially during/after transitioning out of the military.